leandrorondon/br-2022-elections-data/README.md

 ### Silver

 This layer contains transformed, aggregated and cleaned data.
-It normalises column names and data, and group related data from different sources.
+It normalises column names and data, and groups related data from different sources.

-For example, a same city has a different ID in IBGE and TSE, and cities indicators come from a different IBGE source.
+For example, the same city has a different ID in IBGE and TSE, and city indicators come from a different IBGE source.
 In the Silver layer, cities and their indicators are saved in a single table.

 ### Gold

-Gold layer stores aggregated data about the election results.
+The gold layer stores aggregated data about the election results.

 ## Data structure